-12.30 – Arrival on Heron Island
+12.30 pm – Arrival on Heron Island

-14.30 Scuba diving or snorkelling trip
+2.30 pm – Scuba diving or snorkelling trip

 Are you covered for scuba diving by your travel insurance?
 It’s worth double-checking.
 If not, I recommend DAN (Divers Alert Network) for those who dive regularly.
 WorldNomads* and Covermore* also make it easy to add adventurous activities like scuba diving to your plan.

-16.30 Snorkel from the shore
+4.30 pm – Snorkel from the shore

-I loved our late afternoon snorkelling sessions.
-Ask the staff at the marine centre about the best spot.
-We like going around the wreck and finish in the harbour.
-You’re likely to see sharks, turtles, shovelnose rays and eagle rays.
-Under the jetty, as you approach the end of the day, groups of fish gather, including giant groupers.
+Personally, I enjoy going around the wreck and ending up in the harbour.
+In addition to beautiful small fish, you’ll have the chance to see sharks, turtles, shovelnose rays, and eagle rays.
+If you head under the jetty towards the end of the day, you can see schools of fish gathering, including giant groupers.

-Sunset at the jetty or night dive
+Sunset at the jetty, turtle peak hour or night dive

-9 am Scuba diving and snorkelling trip
+9 am – Scuba diving and snorkelling trip

 Are you covered for adventurous activities by your travel insurance?
 I recommend double-checking to avoid bad surprises if an incident happens.
 Adventurous activities are often extra.
 Some travel insurance like WorldNomads* and Covermore* make it easy to include adventurous activities.

-11 am Departure from the jetty
+11.45 am – Departure from the jetty

 Did you go to Heron Island for one night only?
 Share your experience in the comments below!